 What type of background check is required?

 A nationwide check that includes applicable sex offender registry and criminal data is required.
-The free name search at www.nsopw.gov meets this requirement.
-Little League also provides each league 125 background checks annually through JDP Background Screening at no cost to the league and additional checks for a nominal fee.
+Little League provides each league 125 background checks annually through JDP Background Screening at no cost to the league and additional checks for a nominal fee.
 Leagues can access or register for their 125 free checks here.
-The JPD Background Screening satisfies both the national sex offender registry and national criminal history checks.
+The JDP Background Screening satisfies both the national sex offender registry and national criminal history checks.